Beverly Hills, 90210: Reboot

 She added that "almost everybody" from the original cast was set to return, with Luke Perry's participation initially presumed to be limited because of his work on Riverdale until his death on March 4.

 Following Perry's death, CBS Television executive David Stapf said the new series would honor him in some way.
 Stapf also confirmed Spelling pitched the idea of a new TV show reuniting the original cast.

 On February 27, 2019, it was announced that a six-episode reboot had been ordered by Fox.
-According to a press release on April 26, 2019, the revival — retitled as BH90210 — will feature the cast playing "heightened versions of themselves" in an irreverent drama "inspired by their real lives and relationships with each other."
-On May 8, 2019, it was announced that the reboot will premiere on August 7, 2019, at 9/8c on Fox.
+According to a press release on April 26, 2019, the revival — retitled as BH90210 — would feature the cast playing "heightened versions of themselves" in an irreverent drama "inspired by their real lives and relationships with each other."
+On May 8, 2019, it was announced that the reboot would premiere on August 7, 2019, at 9/8c on Fox.
 It was announced on November 7, 2019, that there would not be a season 2 of the reboot.